chalmerlowe/intro_to_sprinting/class_materials/git_overview.md

 `git` is a version control system -- it enables you to control the various versions of your projects, such as open source projects.

 While `git` is great for helping you manage versions for **your own** projects, it also makes it easy to contribute to projects that **other people** are working on.
 If you are collaborating on a project with others OR if you have a copy of your project hosted somewhere, such as GitHub, the project code will live in a central **remote repository**, traditionally called `origin`.
-Programmers copy the project into their own **local repository**, where they can work on adding features and squashing bugs.
-When finished, they push the code to `origin`, for other contributors to see and/or pull from.
+Programmers copy a fork of the project into their own remote repository and then clone the fork to a **local repository**, where they can work on adding features and squashing bugs.
+When finished, they push the code to their fork and issue a pull request to `origin`, for other contributors to see and/or incorporate.
 Version control systems, along with managing changes to projects, also help ensure each contributor is working on the same codebase.

 ## Objectives